City-of-Helsinki/helsinki-design-system/packages/core/src/utils/README.md

 ### Rules explained

+---

+- "modifiers" define which modifiers are emitted.
+Also includes elements's css nested in the modifier.
+- "elements" define which elements are emitted outside of modifiers.
+- "extras" define extra conditional boolean settings for special cases like media queries

+---

 Emitted entities are controlled by rules. "block" is simple, it is just name used in the css class of a block.
 Blocks are not named in the scss, because there should be only one block in each scss.

+By default everything is allowed.

 In some cases you only want parts of the css, not everything.
 The "modifiers" and "elements" are used for controlling the emitted output.
 Each modifier and element has a name